vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/get-started/content.md

   - Project Content
 ---

-This tutorial guides you on how to generate page in a VuePress project.
+This tutorial guides you on how to generate pages in a VuePress project.

 <!-- more -->

 ## Generating Pages

-VuePress is Markdown-Centered.
+VuePress is Markdown-centered.
 Each Markdown file inside your project is a standalone page.

 By default, the route path of a page is determined by the relative path of your Markdown file.